Akarsh-Kapoor/sql-data-warehouse-and-visualization-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates a complete end-to-end data solution — from designing a modern SQL data warehouse using Medallion Architecture to delivering actionable business insights through an interactive Power BI dashboard.

+Designed as a portfolio-grade project, it showcases best practices in:
+- Data Engineering
+- ETL Pipelines
+- Dimensional Modeling
+- SQL Analytics
+- Power BI Visualization
+- Business Intelligence

 ---
 ## 🏗️ Data Architecture